arielherself/espresso/README.raw.md

 ## Berlin’s International Film Festival

 The 73rd Berlinale film festival begins in the German capital on Thursday.
-Among some 400 screenings, 19 films will vie to win Golden and Silver Bears.
+Of the nearly 300 festival films, 19 will vie to win Golden and Silver Bears.
 Contenders include “Le Grand Chariot” (“The Plough”), by Philippe Garrel, a French director, which tells the story of three generations of puppeteers, a dying profession.
 In “BlackBerry” Matt Johnson, a young Canadian director, dramatises the rise and fall of the pioneering smartphone-maker.

 But the festival’s reputation is for political art.
 Thus, “Superpower”, a documentary about Ukraine’s president, [Volodymyr Zelensky](https://www.economist.com/ukraines-fateful-winter), will have its world premiere at the festival on Friday.
 Its American directors, Sean Penn and Aaron Kaufman, began the film long before the invasion, intending to document Mr Zelensky’s journey from stand-up comic to head of state.
 But they were in Kyiv on February 24th 2022 when the Russian army crossed the border, and captured Mr Zelensky’s overnight transformation from besuited politician to combat-fatigue-wearing war hero.

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [<span class="__cf_email__" data-cfemail="affedac6d5eadcdfddcadcdcc0efcaccc0c1c0c2c6dcdb81ccc0c2">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
+Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [<span class="__cf_email__" data-cfemail="a0f1d5c9dae5d3d0d2c5d3d3cfe0c5c3cfcecfcdc9d3d48ec3cfcd">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).

 Please note, the way we choose winners has changed.
 We’ll pick randomly from those with the right answers and crown three winners on Saturday.